MiguelMSandin/phylogeniesQuickStart/README.md

 ![examples_5-8](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure9_examples_5-8.png)

+#### What is a "well-supported" clade?

+Identifying well defined clades is a difficult task and there are no universal thresholds to define such a thing.
+For example: when using only one or two genes, if a clade has >90% bootstrap or >0.9 posterior probabilities you can be very confident of the support of that clade.
+On the contrary, if a clade has <60% BS or <0.6%, that specific clade might be close to random selection.
+When using multiple concatenation of genes, these threshold could increase considerably, and not relying on a clade that has 85% BS or 0.85 PP.
+Besides, the tree topology might influence on the decision of calling a clade "well-supported".
+Therefore and once again, this might depend on the scope of your analysis and the data used.

+#### Identifying equivalent lineages

+Similarly to the previous subsection, identifying equivalent lineages will depend on the data used, the tree topology and the support of the clades.
+However, if two independent clades have similar branch lengths and their distance to the root is somehow similar, we cn argue that their hierarchical classification might be similar (i.e.; class, order, family).

 ### Integrating the tree in a broader evolutionary context

 We have performed a technical check of the tree, and seems OK with the exceptions of few minor technical discrepancies.
 We have interpreted those discrepancies from a biological point of view, and they are easily explained with the given dataset.